Weymuth/zumo/ZUMO_TDP_Template_v3.md

 | Commanded 30 cm → measured | |
 | Agree?
 (Y/N + gap) | |

-**Wheel-base verify (L06 / L07)** — *the book gives you 85 mm; check it.* Command four 90° turns and see if the robot faces home.
-If it doesn't, back-calculate your true wheel-base from the heading error.
+**Wheel-base verify (L06 / L07)** — *the book gives you 85 mm; test it.* Command four 90° turns and check whether the robot faces home.
+If it does not, use the heading error to calculate your wheel-base.

 | | Value |
 |---|---|